-Group Strengths and Strategy Management of urban infrastructure projects based on many years of infrastructure-sector development expertise and industry networks Project management based on real estate knowledge, and business know-how grounded in proven track records in development Group Strengths Long-standing relationships of trust and networks with leading developers and companies in many regions, especially in ASEAN countries • A finance business that leverages MC's long-term industry expertise and network gained through trading and business investment We participated in a large-scale urban development project covering over 100 hectares of land within BSD City in the Summary of suburbs of Jakarta, Indonesia, and launched urban facility management initiatives, such as the start of autonomous Midterm Corporate driving proof-of-concept trials in BSD City and in the Kamakura area in Japan.
-We also made steady progress in Strategy 2021 strengthening individual businesses, such as data centers, real estate development, corporate investment, and asset finance, which form the foundation of our operations for sustainable urban value enhancement.
-From the perspective of cyclical growth, we will promote actions such as the movement of management resources into the development and management of urban development projects.
-Based on our expertise in digital infrastructure, real Strategies Under estate, and financial services, we will also promote initiatives to realize self-sustaining decentralized communities and Midterm Corporate smart cities in Japan and ASEAN countries.
-Additionally, we will focus on realizing a decarbonized society by promoting Strategy 2024 investment under the theme of energy transformation, promoting the introduction of electric vehicles, and providing related services.
-In response to societal and environmental challenges such as global urbanization and lowering environmental impact, Forecast for we will maximize real estate development revenue by increasing urban value through the continuous promotion of the development and management of high-value-added urban development projects on a significant scale that achieves Future Growth convenience and low environmental impact.
+Group Strengths and Strategy Management of urban infrastructure projects based on many years of infrastructure-sector development expertise and industry networks Project management based on real estate knowledge, and business know-how grounded in proven track records in development Group Strengths Long-standing relationships of trust and networks with leading developers and companies in many regions, especially in ASEAN countries business investment Summary of Strategy 2021 From the perspective of cyclical growth, we will promote actions such as the movement of management resources into Strategy 2024 related services.
+In response to societal and environmental challenges such as global urbanization and lowering environmental impact, Forecast for Future Growth convenience and low environmental impact.